-Academic advisement is provided through the Marshall School of Business, Office of Academic Advising located in Bridge Hall 104, (213) 740-0690.
+Academic advisement is provided through the Marshall School of Business, Office of Academic Advising located in Bridge Hall 104, (213) 740-0690 or undergrad.advising@ marshall.usc.edu.
 Business students will be required to meet with an academic advisor before registering, and this requirement will be in effect until 24 USC units are completed.
 However, all students are encouraged to see an academic advisor on a regular basis.
-Upon admission to the Marshall School, students join a "cohort" of other business students.
-Each cohort has about 60 members.
-Cohorts take certain prerequisite and core courses together.
-Each cohort has a dedicated staff advisor and a faculty mentor.

-A record of each student is kept on file in Bridge Hall 104.
 Appointments for advisement may be scheduled at most times during the academic year.
-However, during busy times such as the pre-registration, registration and drop/add periods, advisors may be available on a walk-in basis only.
+However, during busy times such as the preregistration, registration and drop/add periods, advisors may be available on a walk-in basis only.